keerah/Deadline-scripts/CustomNotify/README.md

  - Job error
  - Job failed

- For each of those events you can specify a custom message, either plain text or html.
+ For each of those events you can specify a custom message, either plain text or html.<br>
- Email service support is quite narrow by now.
-Tested with Google mail and supports STARTTLS.
+ SMTP support is quite narrow by now, tested with Google mail, supports STARTTLS.<br>
- I personally use it with the same email address for sender and reciever, quite simple.
+ I personally use it with the same email address for sender and reciever, quite simple.<br>

 ## Installation

 Download the folder and place it into your Deadline repository's subfolder `\DeadlineRepository10\custom\events`.<br>
-Use the Tools -> Configure Events menu in Superuser mode to change the plugin settings.
+Use the Tools -> Configure Events menu (in Superuser mode) to change the plugin settings.

 ## Roadmap

 - Code optimization
-- Sending reports with the notifications
+- Sending job reports with the notifications
 - Multiple email recipients
-- Selectable emails for each event
+- Selectable emails for each event (?)